thomasnield/oreilly_kotlin_for_data_science/kotlin_for_data_science_outline.md

 3) Practical applications of Kotlin for data science
 * Ranking mutual friends in a social network
-* Getting a distribution of word occurrences in an article
 * Using Kotlin with Apache Spark
-* Studying white blood cell counts with Kotlin-Statisticsx`
+* Using Kotlin-Statistics
 * Doing matrix math with Koma
-* Making models interactive with TornadoFX
+* Making interactive visuals with TornadoFX
 * Deploying your Kotlin project

 4) Going Forward